Things in Scots #12: Muin

 Photo by Romain Kamin on Pexels.com

-4 thoughts on “Things in Scots #12: Muin
+4 responses to “Things in Scots #12: Muin

 ddykstal: @SusanB Is the spelling you are using is “standard” Scots or is it phonetic? via micro.blog